-Applicants who already hold graduate degrees in music or who have completed some coursework at the graduate level may, upon the approval of the director of the program, apply up to nine term hours (or the equivalent) of nonperformance graduate musical or theological study toward the M.S.M. degree.
-However, this work must also meet the approval of the Committee on Graduate Studies of the Division of Music (if the work is in music) or of the associate dean of academic affairs of the School of Theology (if the work is in theology).
+Applicants who already hold graduate degrees in music (Master of Music, Master of Music Education or other comparable degree) or who have completed some coursework at the graduate level may, upon the approval of the director of the program, apply up to nine term hours (or the equivalent) of nonperformance graduate musical or theological study toward the M.S.M. degree.
+However, this work must also meet the approval of the Committee on Graduate Studies of the Division of Music (if the work is in music) or of the registrar of the Perkins School of Theology (if the work is in theology).
+Applicants who have already earned a graduate degree in music may also qualify for the Master of Theological Studies degree with a concentration in church music and worship, a program that focuses specifically on church music skills and repertoire and on theological studies.

-With the approval of the appropriate admissions committees, a student may pursue concurrently the M.S.M. and Master of Music degrees, the M.S.M. and M.Div. degrees or the M.S.M. and M.A.M. degrees.
 Applicants interested in such options should consult with the director of the M.S.M. program.

+With the approval of the appropriate admissions committees, a student may pursue a second M.M. degree following the completion of the M.S.M.
+The applicant must satisfy the audition requirements of the Division of Music faculty in the Meadows School of the Arts.
+Depending on the field of study chosen for the M.M., an additional master's degree usually requires only one additional year because of the overlap in the programs.
+Hours in the M.S.M. may also apply toward the M.Div., Master of Theology or M.A. degrees offered by the Perkins School of Theology.
+Consultation with the director of the M.S.M. program is recommended.